techstudioconsults/Productize-server/README.md

 - **Payment Integration:** Seamless payment processing with various payment gateways.
 - **Seller Integration:** Platform for sellers to list their products and manage inventory.
 - **Product Recommendations:** Personalized recommendations for users based on browsing and purchase history.
+- **Default Filesystem for the application is digital ocean spaces. configurations are saved as spaces

 ## Installation